SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 After the successful installation your database will be empty, so you can load the provided data in the database as follows:

-1. Use the provided folder named "forum" from resources.
+1. Use the provided folder named `from` resources.
 2. You have to have mongod running on a separate system command line.
-3. Open a new command line and in the console write the following command:
+3. Open a new command line and in the console write the following command: `mongorestore -d forum C:\Users\Name\Desktop\forum`
-    - mongorestore -d forum C:\Users\Name\Desktop\forum

-Note: C:\Users\Name\Desktop\forum – replace it with the path of the folder "forum" on your computer!
+Note: `C:\Users\Name\Desktop\forum`: replace it with the path of the folder `forum` on your computer!

 On the console you will see something like this: